-When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider.
+When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider at the lower in-network cost-sharing amount.

-Our plan covers worldwide emergency and urgent care services outside the United States, see Chapter 4, section 2 for details.
+Our plan covers worldwide emergency and urgent care services outside the United States, see Chapter 4, Section 2 for details.